 When allergies are caused by airborne substances that are breathed into the windpipes and lungs, it is called “allergic rhinitis.”
 This can include typical hay fever, pet allergies, and allergies to dust, smoke or smog.

-The best way to combat allergies is to avoid the source of irritation in the first place.
-Avoiding the allergen directly will help you maintain better respiratory health and give you the best shot at reducing allergic reactions.
+A great way to combat allergies is to avoid the source of irritation in the first place.
+Avoiding the allergen directly will help you maintain better respiratory health and give you a lower chance of reducing allergic reactions.
 Another measure you can take is to use an in-home air purifier that reduces the amount of allergens in the air.